 Documentary Synopsis - The synopsis is usually the first section of the proposal.
-It is an easy-to-read explanation of what your story is about, why the story is significant and how you’re going to tell it.
+It is a succinct overview of what your story is about, why the story is significant and how you’re going to tell it.

 Documentary Logline - The logline is a 1-3 sentence summary of your film that captures the central hook/conflict/narrative of your story.
 This is typically used in the marketing of your film to put on posters, film catalogues, adverts, TV guide, etc.

-The idea behind a treatment is to have a written document that fully describes the documentary project that can be made available to potential investors, participants or supporters.
-This is the first step in the process to lay out your vision on paper (or a website).
+The idea behind a treatment or proposal is to have a written document that fully describes the documentary project that can be made available to potential investors, participants or supporters.
+This is the first step in the process to lay out the vision for your film.

 Nina Rosenblum, acclaimed documentary film director, guides you through the basics of how to make a documentary film treatment.
 She produced this video as part of the "Shooting Poverty" film competition, but these are great lessons for anyone wanting to understand better how to write a treatment.

 Need a template to work from?
 Documentary Proposal Template

 A proposal is used for grant applications, sponsorship applications, pitches to broadcasters, potential fiscal sponsors or any number of individuals who need to understand the scope of the project.